-As Dave Ramsey says, “the difference between a dream and a goal is a plan,” so with this series of blog posts we’ll share the steps we took to plan our escape from our old conventional life.
+As Dave Ramsey says, “the difference between a dream and a goal is a plan.”
+In this series of blog posts we share the steps we took to plan our escape from our old conventional life.
 Proper planning has helped us stay on the road without going broke, and we’re confident our tips can work for you too.

 The best way to start planning is to brainstorm about your dreams and hopes for this adventure.
-Pondering these areas can help you determine your reasons for wanting to shake up your life, and hit the road if that’s what you want.
+Your goal is to determine your reasons for wanting to shake up your life, and hit the road if that’s what you want.

-As you examine your findings, focus on common trends – or differences – which will help identify important issues to address when considering the lifestyle; like where you will travel, and how you’ll do it (i.e.; trailer, bus, camper, etc.).
+Review your findings, and look for common trends – or differences – to help identify important lifestyle issues to address before embarking the lifestyle, like where you will travel, and how you’ll do it (i.e.; trailer, bus, camper, etc.).
 Compare similarities and differences about your desires, dislikes, skills, and expectations about work and leisure.

 What Do I Want My New Life to Look Like?